 Comprehensive Needs Assessment 4

 Demographics 4

 Special Programs: 4

 Student Achievement 6

 School Culture and Climate 7

 Staff Quality, Recruitment, and Retention 8

 Curriculum, Instruction, and Assessment 9

 Parent and Community Engagement 10

 School Context and Organization 11

 Technology 12

-Priority Problem Statements 13

-Comprehensive Needs Assessment Data Documentation 14
+Comprehensive Needs Assessment Data Documentation 13

-Goals 16
+Goals 14

-Goal 1: WISD/TES will ensure academic performance and achievement levels reflect excellence in learning and attainment of both high expectations
+Goal 1: WISD/TES will ensure academic performance and achievement levels reflect excellence in learning and attainment of both high expectations and high standar ds for

-and high standards for all students.
-(Student Achievement) 16
+all students.
+(Student Achievement) 14

-Goal 2: WISD/TES will continue to develop and support systems, programs, instructional standards, professionals, paraprofessionals and volunteers to
+Goal 2: WISD/TES will continue to develop and support systems, programs, instructional standards, professionals, paraprofessionals and volunteers to enhance student

-enhance students' knowledge, skills, and performance in every adopted curriculum area.
-(Curriculum)
+knowledge, skills, and performance in every adopted curriculum area.
+(Curriculum) 20

 Goal 3: WISD/TES will provide a safe, secure and respectful learning environment for students and staff.
-(Safety)
+(Safety) 26

 Goal 4: WISD/TES will continue to retain, recruit, and acknowledge effective student-centered, highly qualified employees.
-(Human Resources) 37
+(Human Resources) 31

 Goal 5: WISD/TES will provide a supportive, professional teaching environment that encourages teaching excellence.
-(Environment)
+(Environment) 35

 Goal 6: WISD/TES will continue state and national leadership in the use of technology in all phases of the educational process.
-(Technology) 42
+(Technology) 36

-Goal 7: WISD/TES will continue to prioritize two-way communication between Waller ISD and all patrons through all sources available and
+Goal 7: WISD/TES will continue to prioritize two-way communication between Waller ISD and all patrons through all sources available and encourage relationships of of

-encourage relationships of trust and mutual support.
-(Public Relations)
+trust and mutual support.
+(Public Relations) 38

-Goal 8: WISD/TES will provide the necessary financial resources for the support of the instructional program through prudent management and fiscal
+Goal 8: WISD/TES will provide the necessary financial resources for the support of the instructional program through prudent management and fiscal responsibility.
+(Fiscal

-45
+and Resource Management) 40

 Goal 9: WISD/TES will provide co-curricular and extracurricular opportunities and programs for students as a means of preparing them for the future.

-46

-47

-Comprehensive Support Strategies

-Campus Funding Summary 50
+(Enrichment

+Programs) 42

+Goal 10: WISD/TES will continue to emphasize the educational advantages for students, staff and community in a diverse environment.
+(Diversity) 43